ProceduralFox/memory_game/README.md

 # Most important lesson

 The most important thing I've learned with this App is the importance of planning out your code ahead of time.
-With this App I've simply started writing and soon I had a functioning single component App that did what it was meant to do, but that was also quite unreadable compared to my other projects.
-If I took the time the before starting to more clearly plan out the structure I would have ended up with much more readable code structure.
+With Memory Game I've simply started writing and soon I had a functioning single component App that did what it was meant to do, but that was also quite unreadable compared to my other projects.
+If I took the time before starting to more clearly plan out the structure I would have ended up with much more readable code structure.

 While this ultimately doesn't matter as much in small solo projects that I can keep entirely in my own memory, I think the importance of improving my ability to write code which other developers will have an easy time working with is of paramount importance for my career.